tylerrohr22/py-WOMBAT/README.md

 module use /g/data/hh5/public/modules
 module load conda/analysis3-unstable
 ```
-Follow [these instructions](http://climate-cms.wikis.unsw.edu.au/Conda#Creating_personal_environments) to set up your conda workspace, particularly the .condarc file in your home directory, and then run
+Follow [these instructions](http://climate-cms.wikis.unsw.edu.au/Conda#Creating_personal_environments) to set up your conda workspace, particularly the .condarc file in your home directory.
+Make the ~/.condarc file using a text editor (e.g. emacs) in your home directory (copying text on linked nci site) and save it.
+If on Gadi dont worry about the commands starting ith 'Deactivate...'.
+Then switch into you \py-WOMBAT directory.
+Once inside run
 ```bash
 conda env create -f py-WOMBAT.yml
 ```